-This braided milk bread is impossibly soft, slightly sweet, and so fluffy it practically melts in your mouth.
-The 3-strand plait makes it look bakery-worthy, but it’s surprisingly simple to make at home.
-Perfect for sandwiches, French toast, or slathered with butter, this recipe is a foolproof way to impress your family!
+This easy challah bread is impossibly soft, slightly sweet, and so fluffy it practically melts in your mouth.
+The 3-strand braid makes it look bakery-worthy, but it's surprisingly simple - perfect for beginners who want impressive homemade bread.

 Jump to: